Big Oil’s green makeover

 “The key challenge for BP and other oil & gas companies isn’t just that these (renewable energy) business areas are less sexy but that they are relatively simple businesses with low barriers to entry and therefore low profitability,” Usher said in an email.
 Compared to oil and gas drilling, Usher said, “running a solar or wind farm isn’t very complex or difficult.”

 As a result, he expects big oil companies to “gravitate towards the more challenging projects,” which include offshore wind where their experience with drilling platforms would help.
-They could also take on very large projects in challenging countries such as sub-Saharan Africa, where major oil companies already have experience, he said.
+They could also take on very large projects in challenging countries such as in sub-Saharan Africa, where major oil companies already have experience, he said.

-In the end, BP — which has searched for gas and oil reserves in farflung places such as Iraq, the Caspian Sea, Russia, the Gulf of Mexico and Alaska -- could end up looking like an electric utility, albeit one that will be good for the climate.
+In the end, BP — which has searched for gas and oil reserves in far-flung places such as Iraq, the Caspian Sea, Russia, the Gulf of Mexico and Alaska — could end up looking like an electric utility, albeit one that will be good for the climate.

 The reason?
 Fighting climate will require a massive infusion of capital for a shift toward electrification.
 The International Energy Agency has calculated that reaching net-zero emissions by 2050 requires taking the equivalent of the largest solar park in the world and building a new one every two days.
 Or it could mean building the equivalent of the massive Northern Lights carbon capture project every week.